-Ain Dah Yung serves American Indian youth and families in St Paul and the surrounding area with the following services: Shelter, youth programming in aftercare, family support services, mental health servcies, and ICWA legal advocacy project, and a transitional living program for older teens and young adults.
+Ain Dah Yung serves American Indian youth and families in St Paul and the surrounding area with the following services: shelter, youth programming in aftercare, family support services, mental health servcies, ICWA legal advocacy project, and a transitional living program for older teens and young adults.
 Ain Dah Yung is an important partner in the Medicine Wheel Collaborative with the American Indian Family Center.
 Please follow the link for more information.

 Since 1985, AIFACS has recruited, licensed, trained, supervised and supported American Indian foster homes.
 AIFACS believes in the right of American Indian children to grow up among their own people.
 As an organization and a community supporter, AIFACS strives to find temporary homes for American Indian children.
 If you are interested in becoming a foster provider please call (651) 223-8526.